maziac/asm-code-lens/design/asm_vs_list.md

 If the grammar of the asm file is now used for the list file a few unwanted effects could happen.

-E.g. the register AF in Z80 is also a valid hex number and e.g. the following list file line
+E.g. the register AF in Z80 is also a valid hex number and the following list file line
 ~~~asm
 28    0011  AF          	xor a
 ~~~